-- (a) [Disputes Between Members, or Employment Disputes Between or Among Member Firms and Associated Persons Relating Exclusively To Employment Contracts, Promissory Notes, or Receipt of Commissions] Disputes Between Members - (1) In an arbitration between members, the panel composition will be as follows: - No change. - No change. - (2) If an arbitration involves only members and a member amends a pleading, pursuant to Rule 13309(c) to add an associated person, a majority public panel will be appointed, as described in Rule 13402(b).
+- (a) [Disputes Between Members, or Employment Disputes Between or Among Member Firms and Associated Persons Relating Exclusively To Employment Contracts, Promissory Notes, or Receipt of Commissions] Disputes Between Members - (1) In an arbitration between members, the panel composition will be as follows: - No change. - No change. - (2) If an arbitration involves only members and a member amends a pleading, pursuant to Rule 13309(c) to add an associated person, the majority of the panel will be public arbitrators, as described in Rule 13402(b).
+Once an associated person has been added to the proceeding, the rules that apply to cases between associated persons and members will govern list selection and the administration of the arbitration proceeding.